enk21/github-actions-example-terraform/README.md

 **To manually trigger the GitHub action:**

-1. From within the repository, click `Actions`.
+1. From within the repository, click `Actions` (top menu).
 2. Click the `Deploy-To-Control-Plane` link under `Workflows`.
 3. Click the `Run workflow` pulldown button.
 4. Select the branch to use.
-5. Update the `Apply Terraform` button to `true` to apply the Terraform updates.
+5. Update the `Apply Terraform` text box to `true` to apply the Terraform updates.
 6. Optionally, add the SHA of a specific commit to deploy.
 Leave empty to deploy the latest.
 7. Click `Run workflow`.